mahfoozm/CoverGPT/README.md

 python3 -m CoverGPT
 ```

-Before generating your first cover letter, ensure that you have set your API key and filled out your user information.
+Before generating your first cover letter, ensure that you have logged in and filled out your user information.
 If you want a more personalized cover letter, upload your resume.
 You can still generate a cover letter without uploading your resume; but it will be of much lower quality.

-### API Key
+### Login
-To use CoverGPT, you need a ChatGPT API key.
-To get one, make a ChatGPT account and go to [this link](https://platform.openai.com/account/api-keys).
-Generate an API key and set it in CoverGPT.
+To use CoverGPT, you need a ChatGPT account.
+To make an account, head to [this link](https://chat.openai.com/chat) and click sign up.
+Then, login to CoverGPT with the same email/password you used to sign up for ChatGPT.

 ## Example
 Example of a cover letter generated using CoverGPT (using the included template)